SubramanyamSahoo/Subramanyam-Sahoo.github.io/README.md

 ### - Selected for Spring 2025 AI Safety, Ethics, and Society course cohort, Centre for AI Safety (CAIS)
 ### - Selected for Berkeley AI Safety Initiative's AI Policy Fellowship (BASIS), Jan 2025
 ### - Submitted a cool proposal to the AI Safety Entrepreneurship Hackathon - Apart Lab on 20 Jan 2025
-### - Selected for an Online Certificate program on "Large Language Model and Generative AI"  at LTI, CMU for Year 2025
+### - Selected for an Online Certificate program on "Large Language Model and Generative AI"  at LTI, CMU for Year 2025 -- Dropped Out

-## Upcoming Papers/Projects
-### 1.The Green Mile : A Multi-Layered Quest to Reveal, Measure, and Slash Carbon Emissions in AI Training & Inference (AI 4 Climate Science)
-### 2.Edge of Tomorrow : Enhancing Efficiency through Model Integration for ENSO Index Prediction (AI 4 Climate Science)

-## Currently Learning :
-- Reinforcement Learning (University of Alberta ~ Coursera)
-- Advanced Large Language Model Agents  [MOOC](https://llmagents-learning.org/sp25),Spring 2025, by Prof. Dawn Song
-- AI Safety, Ethics and Society Course MOOC, Center for AI Safety, Feb 2025 - May 2025

-## Completed certifications :
-- Received a merit-based scholarship for the ML-101 program by Prof. Amir-Hossein Karimi (University of Waterloo / Vector Institute) [LinkedIn Post](https://www.linkedin.com/feed/update/urn:li:activity:7277172568036462592/) and [Image](https://drive.google.com/file/d/1CF_luo0KkIBIZ_ACSpteGMJCmzL3KTO9/view?usp=sharing)
-- Large Language Model Agents [MOOC](https://llmagents-learning.org/f24), Fall 2024 , by Dawn Song (UC Berkeley) and Xinyun Chen (Google DeepMind)
-- Responsible & Safe AI Systems (By Prof. PK, Prof. B Ravindran, Prof. A Rajkumar ~ NPTEL , IIT Madras) [Silver Scholar]

 ## Hackathons/Contests